Chapter 7: "52-to-54"

 Wednesday, 11th February, 1:29 p.m.

 Mr. Bennett, the physics teacher, had only been at the school for a year.
-With his charming smile and movie-star looks, he became the object of affection for many of the girls, which, not for my dislike towards him but honestly, made the classroom dynamics a tad awkward.
+With his charming smile and movie-star looks, he became the object of affection for many of the girls, which, not for my dislike toward him but honestly, made the classroom dynamics a tad awkward.

 "Is it just because of his pretty face?"
 Jayden leaned in.
 "Believe me, I saw him chatting with Daniel...
 Daniel's look-alike in the second-floor hallway ten minutes after lunch break was over.
 Right smack dab in the middle of class hours."